-There are many reasons, the the US News and World Report recently selected the Mediterranean diet as top among the 40+ diets they examined.
-And as we kick off the month of May, Mediterranean diet month, it’s only fitting to put together a complete resource that will help you start and enjoy this delicious way of eating.
+I put together a simple and complete resource that will help you start and enjoy this delicious way of eating.
 And be sure to check out my top 50+ Mediterranean diet recipes.

-As Oldways expert Kelly Toups, MLA, RD, LDN, explained to me in a recent conversation: while many “diets” in the common sense of the word are rooted in deprivation, the Mediterranean diet is a joyful way of eating that celebrates good foods, while keeping a strong focus on flavor and the pleasure of the table.
+As Oldways expert Kelly Toups, MLA, RD, LDN, explained: while many diets in the common sense of the word are rooted in deprivation, the Mediterranean diet is a joyful way of eating that celebrates good foods, while keeping a strong focus on flavor and the pleasure of the table.